-1.5.
+1.4.
 Excluded or Subcontracted Services

-As mentioned in Addendum No. 3, the following services are not included in the DTS fee schedule referenced in Section 1.4 and would be the responsibility of OCTA or part of a secondary agreement.
+The following services are not included in the DTS fee schedule and would be the responsibility of OCTA or part of a secondary agreement.
 These services include printing, mailing, postal costs, fulfillment, newspaper and utility bill insertion fees, use of OCTA facilities, and radio and television advertising.